-Here, you will find an inspiring campus culture, small cohorts with a familial atmosphere, and a motivating environment.
-Whether this appeals to you is something you will need to discover for yourself.
-We would be happy to assist you by inviting you to our Open Day for the Computer Science programme: Speak with our Computer Science students, lecturers, and programme directors.
+Here you will find an inspiring campus culture, small cohorts with a family-like atmosphere, and a motivating environment.
+Whether this appeals to you is something you will need to find out.
+We are happy to assist you by inviting you to our Open Day for the Computer Science programme: speak with our Computer Science students, lecturers, and programme directors.
 Take a tour of our campus and attend a lecture.
-This way, you can get a real sense of what studying computer science here is truly like.
+This way, you can get a sense of what studying computer science here is like.

 *including Software Engineering, Cybersecurity, Machine Learning, Data Science, Information Technology, Programming, AI